Information Based Inference in Models with Set-Valued Predictions and Misspecification: Monte Carlo Experiments

 Table \ref{tab:power} reports the results of this exercise for $500$ Monte Carlo repetitions.
 Panel (A) documents the size and power of our test as well as the moment inequality-based tests for the case that the model is correctly specified.
 The test of \citet{and:shi13} over-rejects slightly in this correctly specified DGP, while our Rao's score-based test has valid size but under-rejects.
 Nonetheless, the power curve of our test quickly dominates that of the moment inequality based test.

 In the misspecified case (Panels (B)-(F)), as expected the moment inequality-based test is oversized.
 The extent of the size distortion grows with the extent to which the model is misspecified.
 To quantify the latter across DGPs, we compute the rejection probability of an infeasible Information Matrix test \citep{White1982} that uses knowledge of the fact that the selection mechanism $\er$ in \eqref{eq:exampleCT_selection_mech} is distributed $\mathrm{Bernoulli}(\kappa_0)$.
-Enriched with this information, the model yields a unique prediction $\qs{(\theta,\kappa),y|x}$ and a well defined likelihood function, and hence we can obtain the (point identified) maximum likelihood estimator $\hat{\theta}^{MLE}$ that a researcher would obtain if they knew the selection mechanism.
+Enriched with this information, the model yields a unique prediction $\qs{(\theta,\kappa_0),y|x}$ and a well defined likelihood function, and hence we can obtain the (point identified) maximum likelihood estimator $\hat{\theta}^{MLE}$ that a researcher would obtain if they knew the selection mechanism.
 We compute the Hessian and the outer product forms for the covariance matrix, and evaluate them at $\hat{\theta}^{MLE}$ to carry out the Information Matrix test.
 We report the rejection probability of this infeasible test in Table \ref{tab:power}, labeling it ``IM rej.''
 As can be seen from the table, for levels of $\gamma\in\{-.1,-.2\}$ the rejection probability is low, reaching at most $7.6\%$ under Design 1; yet, \citet{and:shi13}'s test already shows non-trivial size distortions ($16\%$ and $37\%$, respectively).
 For $\gamma=-0.3,-.4$, the power is higher, reaching $91.6\%$ under Design 1.
 For such settings, the size of \citet{and:shi13}'s test is substantially distorted ($75\%$ and $96\%$, respectively, against a $5\%$ nominal level).
 In contrast, our test has correct size throughout all simulations, and maintains a power curve that is very similar to the one it displays in the case of correct model specification.

 Table \ref{tab:computation_time} reports average computational time in seconds to calculate test statistics and critical values in Design 1 for 500 Monte Carlo replications on Boston University's computing cluster (with Intel Xeon Gold 6132 Processors and 192GB RAM).
-Our test statistic is 35-294 times faster to compute than \citeposs{and:shi13}, but the most substantial gain comes from calculation of the critical value: 0.0002 seconds for us, against 48-818 for \citet{and:shi13}.
+Our test statistic is 35-294 times faster to compute than \citeposs{and:shi13}, but the most substantial gain comes from calculation of the critical value: 0.0002 seconds for us, against 48-818 for \citet{and:shi13}, for a total computation time reduction of 228-3,564 times.